jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

-# Explanation of Approach to Lawsuit Against Findlay City Schools

-### Background and Motivation

-After receiving an unsatisfactory response from Findlay City Schools (FCS) regarding the credibility of their investigation, despite glaring factual inaccuracies, and facing what appeared to be obstruction in obtaining requested information through a public information request, Eakin filed a lawsuit in May 2024.
-The goal was to compel FCS to produce the requested documents.

-### Strategic Approach

-Eakin's methodology in approaching the lawsuit was deliberately designed to mirror FCS's approach when presented with factual inaccuracies in their own investigation report.
-This strategy was intended to highlight the double standard in how accuracy and credibility were being treated.

-### Initial Filing and Response

-1. Eakin filed the initial lawsuit pro se (representing himself without a lawyer).
-2. FCS's lawyers responded with a motion to dismiss, citing tech inaccuracies in Eakin's original filing.
-3. Eakin, aware that his non-professional legal filing might contain imperfections, chose not to correct these issues.

-### Mirroring FCS's Approach

-Instead of modifying or updating the lawsuit to address the cited inaccuracies, Eakin deliberately chose to maintain his original filing.
-This decision was made to parallel FCS's own stance of supporting their investigation report despite its flaws.
-Eakin insisted that the issues raised were merely technical, not factual, mirroring the school district's defense of their own report.

-### Notable Observations

-1. FCS's motion to dismiss did not deny or dispute any of Eakin's accusations regarding obstruction, stonewalling, or speculated motivations.
-2. The focus of FCS's response was solely on procedural flaws in Eakin's suit, not on the substance of his claims.

-### Outcome and Implications

-1. The court granted the motion to dismiss based on the technical inaccuracies in Eakin's filing.
-2. The threshold for dismissing the lawsuit was lower than the level severities within the FCS's FFE investigation report.
-3. This outcome suggests that if Eakin's suit was deemed insufficient on technical grounds, the FFE investigation report, with its factual inaccuracies, would undoubtedly not stand up to scrutiny either.

 ---
+toc_depth: 2
+---

+# What is **not** in the information requested from Findlay City Schools

+!!! tip inline end
+    While many documents were heavily redacted to protect individual privacy, any existing documents describing cultural problems should have been included, even if partially redacted.

+1. **Investigator Contract Absent**
+	- No contract or agreement was provided showing the terms of engagement between Findlay City Schools and the investigator or investigative agency.
+2. **Lack of 'Culture' Issue Details**
+	- The response did not include specific information about the alleged "culture" issues within Findlay First Edition (FFE).
+## These omissions are significant because:
+- The missing contract raises questions about the scope and parameters of the investigation.
+- The absence of details about cultural issues leaves the nature and extent of the problems unclear, despite being a central concern in the investigation.

-# What Findlay City Schools Denied To Providing In Response To My Public Information Request
+???+ abstract "Information Withheld by Findlay City Schools in Response to Public Records Request"
-The denial responses received to the public information request are standard.
+	The denial responses received to the public information request were standard.
 These types of statements are often referred to as "boilerplate" denials or qualifications commonly used by public entities when replying to information requests.
 The intended purpose is to cover a wide range of potential legal and procedural issues.

+	??? quote "Read Boilerplate Denials"
-> Please be advised, your request is denied because it is overly broad and ambiguous.
+		Please be advised, your request is denied because it is overly broad and ambiguous.
 In providing a response to a request, the District is not required “to do research or to identify records containing selected information” or produce an entire category of records.
 See State ex rel.
 Fant v.
 Tober, 8th Dist.
 Cuyahoga No. 63737, 1993 WL 173743, *1 (Apr.
 28, 1993), aff'd, 68 Ohio St.3d 117 (1993).
 Instead, a requester must identify the records he or she is seeking “with reasonable clarity.”
 State ex rel.
 Glasgow v.
 Jones, 119 Ohio St.3d 391, 2008-Ohio-4788, ¶17.
 Requests for general categories of content or which seek all records “regarding or related to” a specified topic are overbroad.
 Morgan v.
 Strickland, 121 Ohio St.3d 600, 2009-Ohio-1901, at ¶ 14–15.
 Likewise, requests seeking all correspondence between certain senders/recipients over expansive periods of time and/or involving vague subject matters or keywords do not permit the District sufficient clarity to identify responsive records.
 See Patton v.
 Univ. of Akron, Ct. of Cl.
 No. 2017-00820PQ, 2018-Ohio-1555, ¶ 10; Hicks v.
 Newtown, Ct. of Cl.
 No. 2017-Ohio-00612-PQ, 2017-Ohio-8952, ¶ 8.
 As such, your request lacks specificity and particularity, and invariably requests documents or categories of documents that do not exist or do not align with the District’s record retention schedule (attached)

-> Your request is further denied in part to the extent it seeks documents and records that are protected from release in accordance with state and/or federal law.
+		Your request is further denied in part to the extent it seeks documents and records that are protected from release in accordance with state and/or federal law.
 For example, records covered by the attorney-client are protected from release.
 This includes legal advice of any kind and communications between the District and its legal counsel.
 State ex rel.
 Leslie v.
 Ohio Hous.
 Fin.
 Agency, 105 Ohio St.3d 261, 2005-Ohio-1508.
 Similarly, any records containing either the education records or the non-directory, personally identifiable information of students are not subject to release.
 20 USC 1232g (FERPA); R.C.
 3319.321.
 Any record that “directly relates” to a student is considered the educational record of that student and is therefore confidential.
 34 C.F.R. § 99.3.
 Id.
 This protection also pertains to information that, alone or in combination, is linked or linkable to a specific student that would allow a reasonable person in the school community, who does not have personal knowledge of the relevant circumstances, to identify the student with reasonable certainty.
 Federal law further protects from release any information requested by a person who the District reasonably believes knows the identity of the student to whom the education record relates.
 This further includes the personal notes of District employees and officials, which are not considered public records for the purposes of R.C.
 149.43.
 See Hunter v.
 Ohio Bur. of Workers’ Comp., 10th Dist.
 No. 13AP-457, 2014-Ohio-5660, 16-17, 23-35.

-> Finally, your request is denied in part to the extent you seek records that do not constitute public records, are protected from release, and/or do not exist.
+		Finally, your request is denied in part to the extent you seek records that do not constitute public records, are protected from release, and/or do not exist.
 A public office is not obligated to create records in response to a request for unrecorded or not-currently-recorded information, rather than a request for specific existing records containing such information.
 State ex rel.
 White v.
 Goldsberry, 85 Ohio St.3d 153, 154, 1999-Ohio-447 (a public office has “no duty under R.C.
 149.43 to create new records.”).
 Additionally, the District has no obligation to identify those documents not produced or that do not exist, as this would amount to the creation of a privilege log, which the District has “no duty under R.C.
 149.43 to submit.”
 State ex rel.
 Lanham v.
 DeWine, 135 Ohio St.3d 191, 2013-Ohio-199.
 ---
-# What is **not** in the information requested from Findlay City Schools
-1. **Investigator Contract Absent**
-	- No contract or agreement was provided showing the terms of engagement between Findlay City Schools and the investigator or investigative agency.
-2. **Lack of 'Culture' Issue Details**
-	- The response did not include specific information about the alleged "culture" issues within Findlay First Edition (FFE).

-*Note: While many documents were heavily redacted to protect individual privacy, any existing documents describing cultural problems should have been included, even if partially redacted.*

-## These omissions are significant because:
-- The missing contract raises questions about the scope and parameters of the investigation.
-- The absence of details about cultural issues leaves the nature and extent of the problems unclear, despite being a central concern in the investigation.

----

 ## Suspicious Timing: Crisis Intervention Team Information Shared Prior to Reported Issues
 On October 19, a significant exchange occurred between key figures in the Findlay City Schools administration:

-- **Sender**: Krista Crates-Miller
+- **Sender**: Assistant Superintendent
 - **Recipient**: Dr. Hatton (Superintendent)
 - **Content**: 'Crisis Intervention Team' pamphlet